Creamy Deviled Eggs

 Peeling Hard-Boiled Eggs

-• Don't buy fresh eggs to make deviled eggs.
+Don't buy fresh eggs to make deviled eggs.
 Older eggs are easier to peel because the two membranes that encase the yolk and the white separate as the egg gets older and pull the egg away from the shell—making it easier to peel.
-Buy eggs ahead for making deviled eggs; eggs that are two weeks old are ideal.
+Buy eggs ahead of time for making deviled eggs; eggs that are two weeks old are ideal.

-• Cool the hard-cooked eggs in an ice-water bath before peeling—this should take about five minutes.
-(The cold water stops the cooking process so it also helps to prevent the unsightly greenish-gray ring from forming between the yolk and white.)
+Cool the hard-cooked eggs in an ice-water bath before peeling—this should take about five minutes.
+(The cold water stops the cooking process, so it also helps to prevent the unsightly greenish-gray ring from forming between the yolk and white.)

 How to Peel Hard-Boiled Eggs